Skip to content

 Tax Implications You Should Know

+Estate tax considerations.
 For estate tax purposes, the IRS generally presumes that the entire balance of a joint account belongs to the deceased unless the surviving holder can prove they contributed funds.
-This is primarily a concern for non-spousal joint accounts and for estates large enough to be subject to federal estate tax (most are not).
+This is primarily a concern for non-spousal joint accounts and for estates large enough to be subject to federal estate tax — most are not.
+For married couples, the unlimited marital deduction generally means there is no estate tax on joint accounts passing to a surviving spouse.

+Gift tax issues.
 Adding someone to your bank account as a joint owner could potentially trigger gift tax considerations, depending on the amount and the circumstances.
 This is most relevant when a parent adds an adult child to their account.
-While simply adding a name may not trigger a taxable event, withdrawals by the added person could.
+Consult a tax professional if you are considering adding a non-spouse to a large bank account.

 Payable on Death (POD) Accounts: An Alternative